1. Recognised Colleges should inform students about the general structure of Theology’s degrees and their examination requirements.

 4. A written course outline, containing all relevant information including reading lists and written work requirements (including submission deadlines), should be provided by the relevant Course Board for each module, no later than the first day of the semester in which the module is taught.

 5. The modules which are actually taught should conform (in content, structure and assessment methods) to the modules described in the Calendar and in any other written material prepared by Course Boards and the Theology Board.
-Detailed information on module content and assessment patterns are available here
+Detailed information on module content and assessment patterns are available at the Colleges, or via the Institute of Theology Office.

 6. Staff should check that items on their reading lists are available to students.
 Students should be given guidance on the character and function of any reading lists that are issued to them.